XronosSchedulingLtd/scheduleruserdocs/feeds.rst

   anything to put in it.
 You really don't want to know the details of what the broken client does otherwise.

+  You can also use dummyloc=something and then Scheduler will return "LOCATION:something" for every event which lacks an explicit public location.

 .. warning::

   Scheduler caches the result of any calendar feed request for 1 hour.